SwissDataScienceCenter/renku/docs/docs/20-admins/30-operation/100-global-environments.md

 ### 3. Modify an Existing Renku Image

-You can use the images we build for the global environments at [renkulab.io](https://renkulab.io) as a starting point.
+You can use the images we build for the [global environments](https://github.com/orgs/SwissDataScienceCenter/packages?repo_name=renku) at [renkulab.io](https://renkulab.io) as a starting point.
-You can find these [here](https://github.com/orgs/SwissDataScienceCenter/packages?repo_name=renku).

 For example, if you decide to use `ghcr.io/swissdatasciencecenter/renku/py-basic-jupyterlab:2.10.3`.
 Then you can structure your `Dockerfile` as follows: